mortlach/Liber-Primus-Crib-Assist/README.md

 ### Phrase ngrams  <a name="File-formats-Phrase-ngrams"></a>

-For a defined phrase, the "phrase unique words" required ngram-word files are copied into the phrase directory and extar columns are added (explained below).
+For a defined phrase, the "phrase unique words" required ngram-word files are copied into the phrase directory and extra columns are added (explained below).
 The names of the files are generated by the app.
 They are prepended by the order of this ngram in the phrase.
-For a  phrase with word lengths 3-12-5 there wre two 2-grams 3-12 and 12-5 so the phrase ngram files will be called "puw_1.csv" and "1_12 5.txt" repectively.
-For thsi length ngram the file data looks like:
+For a  phrase with word lengths 3-12-5 there were two 2-grams 3-12 and 12-5 so the phrase ngram files will be called "puw_1.csv" and "1_12 5.txt" respectively.
+For this length ngram the file data looks like:

 | Ngram word 1  | Ngram word 2 | chosen by word 1  | chosen by word 1  | ngram chosen | counts | chosen |